ramyakvannappa/EDA/EDA Tiatanic Dataset/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others

 Problem statement:
-In this analysis, we use machine learning to create a model that predicts which passengers survived the Titanic shipwreck i.e. .We'll be trying to predict a classification- survival or deceased.
+In this analysis, we use machine learning to create a model that predicts which passengers survived the Titanic shipwreck i.e. .We'll be trying to predict a classification- survival or deceased using Logistic Regression

 Dataset: https://www.kaggle.com/c/titanic/overview
 Train.csv will contain the details of a subset of the passengers on board (891 to be exact) and importantly, will reveal whether they survived or not, also known as the “ground truth”.